Klortho/Eutils-JSON/test/README.md

   of the available databases.
 The output of this is XML, suitable for merging into `samples.xml`.

 ## To do:

 These need to be done

 - Add something to verify that the system and public identifiers in the instance documents are correct

 - Need to add new-style system identifiers (see Confluence page) to fetchDtd

 - Add a switch to take DTDs from the filesystem.

 - It should also be able to validate the JSON output directly from the new utilities, when that's deployed.

 - CIDX in ergatis use case:
     - It should also be able to use JSON XSLTs that were already generated.
     - It should get the XML from a command-line utility, and wrap it somehow.
-- Add --reset, which causes the out directory to be cleared.

 - Add jslint4java validation.

-These are "nice to have" improvements:

-- Enable it to use a catalog file.
+- Enable it to use local copies of DTDs, instead of fetching them from the server.
+This should be implemented with a catalog file.
   There is already a catalog.xml file in the directory.
-It should use prefixes, instead of calling all the DTDs out explicitly.
+The catalog should use prefixes, instead of calling all the DTDs out explicitly.
   This can only be used with --dtd-remote, because `curl`, that copies down all the DTDs into a local directory, doens't know how to use a catalog
     - Change the catalog so that it expects all dtds in a dtd/ subdirectory
     - Change the curl dtd-downloading functionality so that it downloads into dtd/..., same as what the catalog expects.

+These are "nice to have" improvements:

 - Combine recordFailure with $log->error.
 Also implement halt-on-error there.

 - use LibXML for XML validation

 - use LibXSLT for the transformation

 - use LWP instead of curl

 - Write a custom json parser and jsonlint.

 - Doesn't work for efetch, because that's a multipart DTD
-- Make the samplegroup and the samples into objects.
-Store more stuff there rather than in package variables.

 - Turn this into a CGI, and have it output a detailed test report in XML

 - Include a 'generate-dtd' step that generates CIDX DTDs from Max's tool.
   It will replace GenEsummaryDtds.pl

+- Be able to configure pipelines in an external (yaml or xml) file.